History of UK immigration control: Immigration controls in the 1920s and 1930s

-The Aliens Order 1920 was a statutory instrument made under the 1919 Aliens Restriction Act.
+The Aliens Order 1920 was a statutory instrument made under the 1Aliens Restriction Act 1919.
 Brought out in the context of widespread unemployment after the First World War, it required all aliens seeking employment or residence to register with the police.
-The Order drew its powers from the 1919 Act and granted a wide-ranging discretion to the Home Secretary.
+The order drew its powers from the 1919 act and granted a wide-ranging discretion to the Home Secretary.
 It stipulated that no alien might land without the permission of an immigration officer, by way of a passport stamp, and granted powers to attach conditions to the grant of leave, to refuse those who could not support themselves, and their dependants, those medically unfit and those convicted of crimes abroad.
 It gave the power to demand documents satisfactorily establishing identity and nationality.
 It restricted the employment rights of aliens resident in Britain, barring them from certain jobs (in the civil service, for example), and had a particular impact on foreign seamen working on British ships.
 It required people seeking employment in the UK to obtain permission from the Ministry of Labour, which was of huge significance in establishing a link, for the first time, between immigration control and the employment market.
 It also targeted criminals, paupers and ‘undesirables’, and made it illegal for aliens to promote industrial action – a response to fears of imported revolutionaries following the still recent Russian Revolution.
 Further motivation to extend restrictions on foreigners was driven by post-war unemployment and the consequent desire to safeguard jobs for indigenous Britons.
-The 1919 Act was renewed annually until 1971 until it was replaced by the Immigration Act 1971.
+The 1919 act was renewed annually until 1971 until it was replaced by the Immigration Act 1971.

 A new dimension to the work arrived in the 1920s where the influx of visitors to the Wembley Exhibition meant that the traffic generated by air travel could no longer be ignored.
 It was decided to appoint one immigration officer to deal with incoming passengers at the main London airport in Croydon.
 By 1925 the Immigration Officer at Croydon Airport was dealing with 15 aircraft movements per day.
 By 1937 the total numbers of people arriving by air reached 37,348, still a paltry number when compared to the numbers arriving by sea, 498,326.
 The numbers arriving at seaports would continue to rise, but would be outstripped by the late 1950s by the rise of air travel.